-For interest and currency swaps established on or after 1 January 2018, changes in value due to changes in spreads will be recognised through other comprehensive income as a hedging effect.
-Interest rate and currency swaps established before 1 January 2018 are recognised at fair value through profit or loss until these fall due.
+Ineffectiveness in hedge accounting, defined as the difference between the value adjustment of hedging instruments compared to the value adjustment of the hedged risks in the objects, is recognised in the profit and loss.
+However, the part of the value adjustment due to a change in spreads of the hedging instruments is the exception.
+For interest rate and currency swaps established on or after 1 January 2018, changes in value due to changes in spreads will be recognised through other comprehensive income as a hedging effect.
+Basis swaps created before 1 January 2018 are recognised at fair value through profit or loss until these falls due.